Engee documentation

 Yes

-# Check valve cracking pressure differential — differential pressure at which the check valve starts to open
+# Check valve cracking pressure differential — the pressure drop at which the check valve begins to open

 Details

-The pressure above which the damper actuates.
-When the pressure difference between port A and meets or exceeds this parameters value, the damper check valve will open.
+The pressure at which the valve is triggered.
+When the pressure difference in port A and corresponds to or exceeds the value of this parameter, the non-return valve of the damper begins to open.

 Dependencies

-To use this parameter, select the Cylinder end cushioning parameters check box.
+To use this option, check the option box.
+Cylinder end cushioning.

 Default value